zimicjs/zimic/README.md

                                                                         [string]

 Options:
+      --help                    Show help                              [boolean]
-  -h, --hostname   The hostname to start the server on.
+      --version                 Show version number                    [boolean] -h, --hostname                The hostname to start the server on.
                                                  [string] [default: "localhost"]
-  -p, --port       The port to start the server on.                     [number] -e, --ephemeral  Whether the server should stop automatically after the
+  -p, --port                    The port to start the server on.        [number] -e, --ephemeral               Whether the server should stop automatically
-                   on-ready command finishes.
-If no on-ready command is provided and ephemeral is true, the server will stop immediately after starting.                          [boolean] [default: false]
+                                after the on-ready command finishes.
+If no on-ready command is provided and ephemeral is true, the server will stop immediately after starting.             [boolean] [default: false] -l, --log-unhandled-requests  Whether to log a warning when no interceptors were found for the base URL of a request.
+If an interceptor was matched, the logging behavior
+                                for that base URL is configured in the interceptor itself.                    [boolean]
 ```

 You can use this command to start an independent server: